jet/equinox/README.md

 3. make and stand up sample app with CosmosDb wiring

     ```powershell
-    dotnet new equinoxweb -t -c # -t for todos, -c for cosmos
+    dotnet new eqxweb -t -c # -t for todos, -c for cosmos
     dotnet run -p Web
     ```